raghavmecheri/InterviewPrep/InterviewNotes.md

 	int hole = ++currentSize;
 	// array[0] is always a placeholder
 	for(array[0] = x; x < array[hole/2]; hole/=2) {
-		array[hole] = array[hole/2];
+		// As long as the element is less, keep moving the hole up as you move the elements down array[hole] = array[hole/2];
 	}
 	array[hole] = x;